ninjasource/exfat-slim/README.md

 # exfat-slim
 An exFAT file system library written in safe Rust for embedded environments.
-Both async and blocking support with no std library or allocator required.
+Both async and blocking support with no std library required (allocator optional).

 ## Introduction